There are plenty of bad design choices out there. All you have to do is gawk at a site like Bad MLS Photos or even just walk around Quincy --…

 - Batten down the hatches: Move patio furniture into the garage (or at least take the cushions inside), cover up the grill, and remove and store your window A/C units (or cover up your central air unit).
 Move snow shovels, deicer, and other snow gear to an accessible spot in the garage or shed.

 - Tune up your snowblower: Snowblowers take a beating each winter — the metal parts get soaked, they get road salt inside them… it’s easy for them to get rusty and crap out on you.
 But you want yours ready to perform well when that first foot of snow falls.
-This year I plan on taking mine for a tune-up in the fall so it’s all set to go — you can often find a deal on Angie’s List, and you shouldn’t have to pay more than $100 for this type of service.
+Take it out in November and make sure it starts and runs smoothly, letting it run for five minutes or so.
+If it seems to be struggling or getting rusty, or if it’s simply been a while, you can pay $100 or so for a pro small-engine tune-up.

 11. Go to IKEA.